Affordable housing in South Africa

-Affordable housing refers to housing that is considered economically accessible for individuals and families whose household income falls at or below the Area Median Income (AMI), as evaluated by either national or local government authorities through an officially recognized housing affordability index.

-However, in South Africa, the term is used in various ways, and generally refers to housing catering to low to moderate income households.
+Affordable housing in South Africa refers to housing that is considered economically accessible for individuals and families whose household income falls at or below specific ranges, as evaluated by either national or local government authorities.
+The term is used in various ways depending on the region and level of government, but generally refers to housing catering to low to moderate income households.

 At the national level, affordable housing is available to households earning within a certain income range.
 As of 2025, this is between R1,850 and R22,000 per month.
 This equates to a range from around half the national median salary, to just below the national average salary.

 Metropolitan municipalities (the country's largest cities) have their own ways of using the term.
 For example, in Cape Town, affordable housing is defined as residences catering to households earning an income of below R32,000 per month, which is slightly above the national average salary.
 For context, as of 2025, the national median salary is R5,400, and the national average salary is R29,290.

 In the context of new builds (a key part of tackling a lack of affordable housing), affordable housing may refer to units priced a certain percentage below average market rates for similar homes.
 South Africa has a robust state-funded housing system that provides a mix of subsidized housing (free homes for low income earners), social housing (reduced cost rentals for low income earners), and other programs.
 The country has affordable housing programs driven by initiatives at the national, provincial, and local government levels.